Pembrook Colony, South Dakota

 Pembrook Colony is a Hutterite colony and census-designated place (CDP) in Edmunds County, South Dakota, United States.
 It was first listed as a CDP prior to the 2020 census.
 The population of the CDP was 135 at the 2020 census.

 It is in the eastern part of the county, 5 mi south of Ipswich, the county seat.

 Demographics

+Education

+It is in the Ipswich School District 22-6.